 - correctly referring to a person as bisexual and not using the terms “straight,” “lesbian,” or “gay” when referring to them

 - correctly referring to a person as bisexual regardless of the gender of their partner, as a bisexual person does not become straight, gay, or lesbian because of their partner’s gender

 - understanding that bisexuality is not a phase and that those who identify as bisexual are not confused, indecisive, or lying

 - understanding that bisexuality does not make a person promiscuous or make it more likely that they will cheat on their partner

 - using the correct term to refer to a person who is part of a bisexual community, as some may prefer to identify as pansexual, omnisexual, or otherwise

 Monosexism refers to discrimination and oppression from others due to a person’s attraction to two or more genders.

 People can experience monosexism from both straight and LGBTQIA+ communities.

-Monosexism can have an impact on people’s mental, physical, and sexual health, and it can affect a person’s ability to receive appropriate healthcare.
+Monosexism can have an impact on people’s mental, physical, and sexual health.
+It can also affect a person’s ability to receive appropriate healthcare.